AdityaAS/coding/DP/GeeksForGeeks/README.md

 * Count ways to assign unique cap to every person
 * Longest Repeating Subsequence
 * Find the longest path in a matrix with given constraints
-* Number of paths with exactly k coins
+* Number of paths with exactly k prices
-* Collect maximum coins before hitting a dead end
+* Collect maximum prices  before hitting a dead end
 * Count number of paths with at-most k turns
 * Partition a set into two subsets such that the difference of subset sums is minimum
 * Longest Zig-Zag Subsequence